CSCE-439-500/challenge-repo/evasion/USAGE.md

 ## 🤖 Autonomous Obfuscation Agent

-The toolkit includes an autonomous obfuscation agent that uses AI to automatically apply obfuscation techniques and test for ML evasion success.
-The agent iteratively applies random obfuscation tools until it achieves evasion or reaches the maximum number of attempts.
+The toolkit includes an autonomous obfuscation agent that uses Google's Gemini AI to automatically apply obfuscation techniques and test for ML evasion success.
+The agent intelligently selects obfuscation tools based on previous attempts and success rates, learning from experience to make better decisions.

 ### **Agent Usage**